ayplam/ayplam.github.io/_pages/home.md

 ### Welcome

 Under construction, but feel free to look around.
-Sometimes, the journey as just as important as the destination.
+Sometimes, the journey is just as important as the destination.